-To the untrained eye, many homes look the same: four walls, a floor and a roof.
-But to a home inspector, every little crack in the wall and every spot on the ceiling could spell trouble chimney, sewer line and roof systems are three systems that an average buyer can't reasonably inspect without professional assistance.
+To the untrained eye, many homes look the same: four walls, a floor, and a roof.
+But to a home inspector, every little crack in the wall and every spot on the ceiling could spell trouble.
+Wet basements, failing roofs and malfunctioning HVAC systems are three significant problems that an average buyer can't reasonably inspect without professional assistance.

 Once a home inspector points out problems in a home, buyers tend to panic.
 All homes have problems, even new homes.
 Sometimes buyers demand that sellers replace worn appliances or fix pre-existing conditions that make a buyer uncomfortable.
 Buyers also can ask for a credit from the seller as compensation.
 If the seller refuses to do either of those options, then the pending sale cancels and the home goes back on the market.

 Most home buyers take out a mortgage.
 To protect the lender's position, the lender will ask a buyer to pay for an appraisal.
-If the appraisal comes in less than the sales price you may have a big problem.
+If the appraisal comes in less than the sales price, here are the options:

-He buyer can pay the difference in cash or supply the underwriter with comparable sales supporting the sales price, hoping to change the appraised value.
-The seller can reduce the price or the seller can carry back a small second mortgage covering the difference that the buyer pays back over a couple of years.
+Pay the difference in cash or supply the underwriter with comparable sales supporting the sales price, hoping to change the appraised value.
+Ask the seller to reduce the price.

 If the parties cannot agree to work out one of these options, the pending sale will fall apart.